karthirm/karthirm/README.md

 ### Hi there 👋, I am Karthikeyan RM!
 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I am Karthikeyan RM!

+I'm a proficient back-end web application developer in Java & Spring Boot.
+Professional experience with the technologies that are listed in the toolbox below

+I'm a passionate and motivated backend Developer who can work as a full stack Developer with Angular being the front-end

 <!--
 **karthirm/karthirm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.